ursetto/a2composer/COMPOSER.md

 too hard to determine accurately.
 So, I suspect they provided a bit of documentation for hackers.

-The original disk is somewhat corrupt; the full extent is unknown but the MIDI-MAGIC driver does not run and some of the COMPOSER versions do not load or have problems during extraction.
+The original disk is somewhat corrupt; some of the COMPOSER versions have issues.
-This could extend to the music files themselves but that is impossible to test.
-Fortunately a full copy of COMPOSER is available on the backup disk /DOUBLEDOS.
+Also, the MIDI-MAGIC program contains bad sectors at the end and crashes on run.

 The intent of this project is to recover as much data as possible, decode the file formats, and convert them to MIDI files.
+A secondary goal is to disassemble and understand MIDI-MAGIC enough to patch it to run again -- although we can't test it with real MIDI hardware, we can verify the tempo of our MIDI files are correct and preserve something (in essence) that seems unpreserved.

-A MIDI converter has been implemented in [qrs2midi.py](qrs2midi.py).
+I've implemented a MIDI converter in [qrs2midi.py](qrs2midi.py).
+Additionally, I've written a patch for MIDI-MAGIC in [midi-magic/](midi-magic) to reimplement the missing disk functionality and get the piano roll program fully working.

 Files
 -----